huntdatacenter/docs/docs/do-science/getting-started/1-collect-keys.md

 A successful completion of this step should give you:

 - Four (4) keys on your phone stored in Signal
-- Three (3) files stored on your local machine
+- Three (3) files stored on your local computer
 - Rotating verification codes on your phone

 Without these, it will be impossible to complete the remaining steps.